Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 	> **Note:** All these jQuery libraries are included in MVC 4 new projects.
 You can find more libraries in the **/Scripts** folder of you project.
 	>
 	> In order to make this validation libraries work, you need to add a reference to the jQuery framework library.
-Since this reference is already added in the **_Layout.cshtml** file, you do not need to add it in this pasticular view.
+Since this reference is already added in the **_Layout.cshtml** file, you do not need to add it in this particular view.

 <a name="Ex7Task3" />
 #### Task 3 - Running the Application Using Unobtrusive jQuery Validation ####